Billing

 Creating an Effective Legal Invoice: Tips & Templates

-Your law firm provides top-notch representation to your clients.
+Your law firm provides top-notch representation to clients.
 You are experts in what you do.
-Still, some clients question the value they are receiving for the rate they are paying.
+Still, some clients question the value they receive for the rate they pay.

-Every business faces a similar problem; however managing client perception is particularly challenging for law firms.
-After all, the industry language can be confusing, and the wheels of justice move more slowly than some clients would like to believe.
+Many businesses face a similar problem, but managing client perception is particularly challenging for law firms.
+Industry language and requirements can be confusing, and the wheels of justice move more slowly than some clients would like to believe.

-The good news is there's an administrative solution that can help – optimizing your law firm's invoicing.
-An invoice, done right, can foster client confidence as it improves cash flow.
+Fortunately, there's an administrative solution—optimizing your law firm's invoicing.
+An invoice, when done right, can foster client confidence and act as an opportunity for your team to engage and educate clients.
 Read on to understand why effective invoices are critical for law firms, and how you can implement them in your own practice.

 What Is a Legal Invoice?